-Within the first EOL-scenario when the Marmoleum is incinerated the carbon dioxide will be released, this process accounts for the greatest emission of greenhouse gases in the life cycle of the product.
+Within the C3/1 EOL-scenario when the Marmoleum is incinerated the carbon dioxide will be released directly, this process accounts for the majority of emissions of greenhouse gases in the life cycle of the product.

-In case of the second EOL-scenario when the Marmoleum is landfilled the carbon dioxide will not be released and therefore the CO2 emission is enormously reduced resulting in an almost carbon neutral floor for one year of use.
+In case of the C4/2 EOL-scenario when the Marmoleum is landfilled, the carbon dioxide will not be released and therefore the CO2 emission is extremely lower (than C3/1) resulting in a carbon neutral floor for one year of use.

-Table 4: Results of the LCA - Environmental impact for one lifecycle (one year)
+Table 6: Results of the LCA - Environmental impact for one lifecycle (one year), excluding stage D